vn-tools/tlg2png/README.md

 Converts TLG images to PNG.

-TLG images are used by games based on Kirikiri engine and include games such as Fate/Stay Night.
+TLG images are used by games based on Kirikiri engine, which includes titles such as Fate/Stay Night.